 3. Intrinsically safe explosion-proof equipment 'i', the use of high cost, a small amount of use

 4. Positive pressure explosion-proof equipment 'p', the use of high cost, rarely used

-5. Encapsulated explosion-proof equipment 'm', maintenance of inconvenience, a small amount of use
+5. Casting explosion-proof equipment 'm', maintenance inconvenience, a small amount of use

-6. Airtight explosion-proof equipment 'h', maintenance of inconvenience, a small amount of use
+6. Airtight explosion-proof equipment 'h', maintenance inconvenience, a small amount of use

-7. No spark-type explosion-proof equipment 'n', manufacturing costs are high, rarely used
+7. No spark-type explosion-proof equipment 'n', high manufacturing costs, rarely used

 8. Oil-filled explosion-proof equipment 'o', rarely used